suriagadiego/queue-it/README.md

 # queue-it
-Created this repo to practice using vim, probably a shitty repo
+Created this repo to practice using vim motions, probably a shitty repo